deceived/wellington/doc/design/orders.md

 The orders do not have to be free format entry.
 They can be pre-canned.
 Many of the above would make sense in multiple situations.

+Having spent a little time tinkering with the order definition and using bison it feels very much that using bison makes the orders too tied in with a formal layout.
+It would be nicer to permit more free format entry and not hard code meaning and format in the same component.

+I think I will experiment with this approach and see where it goes.
+The flex scanner can still be used to break the input into words and a more loose parser will have to be hand carved.